By: Kendall Jones on June 4th, 2020

 When risks come to fruition, they can have a serious impact on costs, schedules, and performance of your project which will lead to delays and disputes down the road.
 The good news is most of these risks can be managed and mitigated with proper planning and good project management.

 Now that we’ve discussed some of the risks common on construction projects, it’s time to identify the risks unique to your project.
-This should be done as early as possible during the preconstruction phase of the project.
-Remember, if you fail to identify and manage a potential risk you are basically accepting it should it present itself during your project.
+This should be done as early as possible, preferably during the preconstruction phase of the project.
+Remember, if you fail to identify and manage a potential project risk, you are basically accepting the risk should it present itself during your project.

 A good way to prevent risks from sneaking up on you as the project progresses is to hold regular meetings with your project team and stakeholders.
 In addition to reviewing your current risk management efforts, you can also use that time to identify any other issues that may pop up in the foreseeable future.

-Avoid the risks.
-This may mean turning down a project or negotiating the contract to remove the risks.
+This may mean turning down a project or negotiating the contract to remove the project risks.
 There’s no shame in walking away from a project if the risks outweigh the potential rewards.

 Discuss with the client what risks they will assume and which ones you will be responsible for managing.
 Work with your insurance provider to determine which risks are covered under your current policies along with other options for protecting your company against risks.